What is Snoring?

 Snoring is almost always caused by a restricted airflow at the back of the throat.
 This happens when the jaw (and attached tongue, which is much larger than just the part we see) falls to the back of the mouth, so air has to be forced between the tongue and the back of the throat.
 This makes the throat to vibrate loudly - causing snoring.

-Snoring and sleep apnea happen when asleep because the jaw muscles go slack, so the jaw (and the attached tongue) fall back, narrowing the airway.
+Snoring happens when asleep because the jaw muscles go slack, so the jaw (and the attached tongue) fall back, narrowing the airway.

 This effect is made worse by lying on your back, causing the jaw to fall back more.
 Snoring is also worse when overweight, or relaxed after a drink or two.